avengers-p7/Avengers_P7_Documents/Application_CI/Design/buildPiperFeatures.md

 ## Introduction
 This documentation provide a introduction of  _**BuildPiper**_  and its features as a CI orchestration tool.

+### What
 BuildPiper is an end-to-end Kubernetes and Microservices Application Delivery Platform designed for developer and engineering teams.
 It offers a comprehensive set of features for managing the entire lifecycle of containerized applications.

    - BuildPiper is a one-stop solution for onboarding and managing Kubernetes and Microservices applications securely.
    - It facilitates zero-touch, fully automated, and secured CI/CD pipelines.

 ![image](https://github.com/avengers-p7/Documentation/assets/156056444/35ce2db4-5302-43a6-b2f9-f138891003f7)
+### Why

+Management of microservice repositories and CI/CD pipeline becomes much more complex and challenging as the number of applications increases.
+For businesses looking for solutions to manage CI/CD pipelines, BuildPiper is the ideal choice for effective CI/CD pipeline management.
+It enables intuitive and easy setup of feature-rich delivery pipelines for a seamless and secure product release.

+Automated CI checks and complete CI analysis help in identifying the defects and vulnerabilities in the initial stages, thus enabling a quick, complaint, and hassle-free code release.
 ***
 ## Features